by Brenda Ellis. Publisher: Artistic Pursuits Inc. Comb-binding, 83 pages ISBN: 978-1-939394-11-8, Published January 31, 2014.

 Visual Arts Courses: A credit depends on the amount of time spent on the course.
 Students should keep track of hours for planning and sketching, observing sculptures on trips to museums and parks, reading the text and additional reading and investigation, project time and any additional projects initiated by the student in media of putty, pottery, or fiber arts.

-Course Text: Sculpture Technique, CONSTRUCT by Brenda Ellis
+Course Text: Sculpture Technique, MODEL by Brenda Ellis

 Course Description: The fundamentals of sculpture (mass, scale, surface) are emphasized through examples, artwork by contemporary sculptors, and projects in putty, clay, and wool felt.
 Critical analysis of artwork is stressed in the application of these fundamentals.
 Various media, tools, and building techniques are explored.
 Students arrive at unique solutions for 3-dimensional design problems as well as explore creative expression.

 Copyright © 2000-2014 Brenda Ellis